 How many elective courses should one select?

-After studying the course descriptions students register for the elective courses of their choice, as many as they feel they can cope with.
-In the regular school system the equivalent of about 33 credits per quarter is required, which serves as a guideline.
+After studying the course descriptions students register for the elective courses of their choice.
 Overbooking may lead to pressure or poor performance.
 Underbooking means having to make up credits in later years.

 Over the three years of the program a certain number of credits must be gained in order to qualify as a candidate for the final exam (Reifeprüfung).
 These are as follows:

 - 16Language credits (German, English, French, Spanish, Latin)